Excel Autofit Row Height

-It has changed the row height of the remaining rows as per the row height of the selected row i.e. row number 2 in this case.
+It has changed the row height of the remaining rows as per the row height of the selected row i.e., row number 2.

-Now similarly to auto adjust the row height for remaining rows we need to first select all the row.
+- Similarly, to auto adjust the row height for remaining rows, we need to select all the row first.

-Now simply double click on the bottom of any of the selected rows and all the selected rows will be auto-adjusted.
+- Now double click on the bottom of any selected rows, and all the selected rows will be auto-adjusted.

-We can also auto adjust the row height by using the other two methods i.e. “Manual Method” & “Shortcut Method”.
+We can also auto adjust the row height using the other two methods i.e., “Manual Method” & “Shortcut Method.”

 Now all the selected rows height are auto-adjusted.

-One more method is using excel shortcut key options i.e. ALT + O + R + A. After selecting the height of the row that needs to be auto adjustment press the above shortcut key and your row height will be auto-adjusted.
+One more method is using excel shortcut key options i.e., ALT + O + R + A. After selecting the height of the row that needs to be auto-adjusted, press the above shortcut key, and your row height will be auto-adjusted.

-Do not hold keys but simply press one after the other to auto adjust the row height.
+Do not hold keys but press one after the other to auto adjust the row height.